Convergence rate to the Tracy-Widom laws for the largest eigenvalue of Wigner matrices: Introduction and main results

 \item All the third order terms, as well as the fourth order terms excluding the ones corresponding to the (2,2)-cumulants of the off-diagonal entries are unmatched; see Definition~\ref{unmatch_def}.
 The contributions from these unmatched terms are negligible, as stated in Proposition~\ref{unmatch_lemma} which is proved in Section~\ref{sec:unmatch}.
-In Subsection~\ref{sec:unmatch_gue}, we use the Weingarten calculus to establish Proposition \ref{unmatch_lemma} for the GUE.
-In Subsection~\ref{sec:unmatch_toy}, we study an example of an unmatched term and introduce the expansion mechanism used to prove Proposition~\ref{unmatch_lemma} for Wigner matrices.
-In Subsection~\ref{sec:unmatch_proof}, we give the proof of Proposition~\ref{unmatch_lemma} for any unmatched term using the expansion mechanism iteratively.
+For GUE matrices, corresponding estimates can be established using the Weingarten calculus as discussed in Subsection~\ref{sec:unmatch_gue}.
+In Subsection~\ref{sec:unmatch_toy}, we study an example of an unmatched term and introduce the expansion mechanism used to prove Proposition~\ref{unmatch_lemma} for general Wigner matrices.
+The key observation is that each time we perform the cumulant expansion on an unmatched term, we gain an additional off-diagonal Green function entry which slightly improves the estimate by the entrywise local law in (\ref{G}).
+In Subsection~\ref{sec:unmatch_proof}, we give the proof of Proposition~\ref{unmatch_lemma} for any unmatched term using the above expansion mechanism iteratively by counting the number of off-diagonal Green function entries.